tempxxx2/Electrum-XLM/docs/dip3/dip3_p2sh_howto.md

-# Setup masterode with P2SH collateral output stored on multisig wallet
+# Setup masternode with P2SH collateral output stored on multisig wallet

 To store collateral amount on multisig P2SH wallet collateral amount must be created as output of ProRegTx transaction.
 Existing collateral